Fiery exchanges in the first televised leaders debate of Irish general election

 Mr Martin said “Fianna Fail has made a difference on housing” and said that a state construction company would “take years” to establish and accused it of being “more delay, more disruption”.

-He added: “Richard, your proposals would destroy the construction industry,” to which Mr Boyd Barrett said Mr Martin’s party had “destroyed the economy”.
+He added: “Richard, your proposals would destroy the construction industry,” to which Mr Boyd Barrett said Mr Martin’s party had “destroyed the economy and then (battered us with) austerity”.

 Ms McDonald also criticised a Fine Gael proposal on a savings fund for infants not yet born when there are 4,500 children homeless and others on waiting lists for spinal surgery.

-Mr Harris said “how dare you” at the accusation of “faux” concern for children by Ms McDonald, to which she added, “nobody has a monopoly on compassion”.
+Mr Harris said “wow, how dare you” at the accusation of “faux” concern for children by Ms McDonald, after which she added, “nobody has a monopoly on compassion”.

 “But here’s the thing, you and Micheal Martin have had a monopoly on power for a very long time, and yet here we are,” she said.

+He also said that while he did not sign the contract for the two billion euro National Children’s Hospital, which has suffered from repeated delays and inflated costs, he did accept responsibility for it during his time as health minister.

+“There have been examples that have driven the people of this country nuts in relation to waste, including, and most particularly, the bike shed,” Mr Harris said, adding that it “never, ever ever” should have cost 336,000 euro to build a bike shed on parliamentary grounds.

-Mr O’Callaghan said that if every measure in the government’s climate action plan was implemented, “we still wouldn’t meet our emissions target reduction”.
+On climate change, Mr O’Callaghan said that if every measure in the government’s action plan was implemented, “we still wouldn’t meet our emissions target reduction”.

-Ask Mr O’Callaghan said “I think the government are leading farmers down the garden path by saying, ‘Oh, we can keep this in place, and definitely that will not be the case”, Mr Harris interjected to say “of course we can keep it in place”.
+He said: “The government are leading farmers down the garden path by saying, ‘Oh, we can keep this in place, and definitely that will not be the case”, to which Mr Harris interjected to say “of course we can keep it”.

 This prompted protestations from others including Mr Boyd Barrett, who said it would penalise working people, with Ms McDonald agreeing.